HaveTimeDrinkTea/Console-Finances/README.md

 The JScript that produces the output into the browser's console is held in assets/scripts/index_computation.js.
 This should satisfy this challenge's requiremenmts.

 In addition to that, I have created another JScript that displays the summaries and data to the index.hml.
+The computations have also been verified to be correct in a spreadsheet ([see PDF](assets/images/data.pdf)).